aswathyseb/markerdb/README.md

 The different steps involved are

-1. Create a table with sequence details from blast databases.
+1. Creates a table with sequence details from blast databases.
-2. Extract species taxids for all species under each taxa specified in a taxalist file.
+2. Extracts species taxids for all species under each taxa specified in a taxalist file.
 3. Parses sequence titles from the table obtained in step1 and synonyms file to extract marker-specific details.
-4. Get fasta sequence for the marker accessions obtained in step3.
+4. Gets fasta sequence for the marker accessions obtained in step3.
-5. Create sqlite3 database with marker sequence details.
+5. Creates sqlite3 database with marker sequence details.

 The entire process typically takes ~45 minutes using NCBI's `nt` database.